 This culture is set from the highest levels of an organization.

-Learning, growth, and experimentation should all be measurable goals, defined by leadership, and enforced with incentive.
-Without this, nearly all enablement efforts will be, at best, only utilized by a few, and at worst be a complete waste of time.
+If learning, growth, and experimentation are not measurable goals as defined by organizational leadership, nearly all enablement efforts will be, at best, only utilized by a few, and at worst a complete waste of time.

-Learning must be a definable metric in an organization centered on ecosystem.
+Because we are just at the beginning of a new way of doing business that is centered around ecosystems, it will be imperative that the Ecosystem Chief have learning as a definable metric.
 Setting this as the standard will help next generation sales organizations to think differently as a matter of culture.